ericcornelissen/svgo-action/CONTRIBUTING.md

 `main` branch online as a [Stryker Dashboard].

 By default the mutation tests run on all the source code using all the unit tests.
+The first time you run the mutation tests can be rather slow.
+However, this project leverages Stryker's incremental mode, meaning that subsequent runs of the mutation tests are much faster.

-Since this is a slow process, you can change the mutation test config (in `stryker.config.js`) to focus on a subset of the source code or unit tests (we ask that you don't commit such changes).
-For example, to run mutation tests for a particular file you can change the Stryker configuration as follows.
+If you don't have time for an initial slow run, you can opt to change the config in `stryker.config.js` to focus on a subset of the source code or unit tests (you should never commit such changes).
+For example, to run mutation tests for a particular source code file you can change the config as follows.

 ```diff
   mutate: [